Jersie

 Jersie or Jersie Strand is a town 32 km south-west of central Copenhagen and form the southern part of the Solrød Strand urban area.
-The suburb is connected with the radial line Køgebugtbanen, a part of the S-train network, at the Jersie station.
+The suburb is served by Jersie railway station, located on the Køge Bay radial line of Copenhagen's S-train network.

-The village of Jersie, west of Jersie Strand, has a population of 526 (1 January 2022).
+The village of Jersie, west of Jersie Strand, has a population of 531 (1 January 2025).
 Jersie Church is located in the village.